ferrilab/radium/README.md

 targets have what atomics, but does not expose this information on the stable channel for libraries to use.

-As such, `radium` uses a helper macro to detect the target architecture and emit our own directives that mark the presence or absence of an atomic integer.
+As such, `radium` uses a build script to detect the target architecture and emit our own directives that mark the presence or absence of an atomic integer.

-If `radium` does not work for your architecture, please update the `has_atomic!` macro with your target’s correct listing of atomic instructions and submit a pull request.
+If `radium` does not work for your architecture, please update the build script to handle your target string and submit a pull request.

 ---